andresebr/kumodd/README.md

 change after a few weeks.
 Still others are computed by Kmodd and are excluded because they are a result of the comparison itself.

-Kumod saves the complete, undredacted metadata in a YAML file.
-Before computing the bunk MD5 of the metadata, Kumod redacts all metadata names containing the words: Link, Match, status, Url and yaml.
+Kumodd saves the complete, undredacted metadata in a YAML file.
+Before computing the bunk MD5 of the metadata, Kumodd redacts all metadata names containing the words: Link, Match, status, Url and yaml.
 When these names are redacted, the metadata is reproducible (identical each time retrieved from Google Drive, and unique on disk) if the file has not changed.